rust-gamedev/rust-gamedev.github.io/content/news/033/index.md

 The 2nd Rust Graphics Meetup will take place on the [21st of May, at 16:00 UTC+0][graphics-meetup-time].
-This meetup is a chance to show off what you've been working on in the graphics community, or see what other people have doing!
+This meetup is a chance to show off what you've been working on in the graphics community, or see what other people have been doing!

 If you're interested in speaking, please fill out the [form][graphics-meetup-form].
 You can also [watch one of the